ImageMagick/Usage-Markdown/filter/index.md

 That is, reducing images by integer multiples to ensure that every pixel in the result is an average of the same number of neighboring pixels (the 'bin').
 The resulting image will thus remain clean looking, just as in the final image above.

-It is also recommended that much faster the [Scale Operator](../resize/#scale) is used instead of the 'Box Filter'.
+It is also recommended that the much faster [Scale Operator](../resize/#scale) is used instead of the 'Box Filter'.
 It will produce almost identical results, except in a special case of reducing images by just a few pixels.
 When 'binning' it will produce identical results.

 > ![](../img_www/expert.gif)![](../img_www/space.gif)
+> :EXPERT:
 > The [Scale Operator](../resize/#scale) is not exactly the same as a 'Box Filter', as it is implemented using a special 'Pixel Mixing' algorithm.
 > For exact details see [Scale Internals](../resize/#pixel_mixing).